Jackylaviss/homeassistant-studer-integration/README.md

 This project implements the Studer-Innotec Xcom protocol for communication with Studer devices via Xcom-232i.
 It enables seamless integration with home automation systems, particularly Home Assistant, through MQTT.

+This project uses the xcom_proto protocol implementation from [zocker-160](https://github.com/zocker-160).
+Many thanks for this great work that made this integration possible.

 ## Features

 - Complete communication with Studer devices through Xcom protocol